Aldon Smith

-Aldon Jacarus Smith (born September 25, 1989) is an American football defensive end who is a free agent.
-He played college football at Missouri, and was drafted by the San Francisco 49ers seventh overall in the 2011 NFL Draft.
-Smith also played for the Oakland Raiders and Dallas Cowboys.
+Aldon Jacarus Smith (born September 25, 1989) is an American former professional football player in the National Football League (NFL).
+He played college football for the Missouri Tigers, and was selected by the San Francisco 49ers with the seventh overall pick in the 2011 NFL draft.
+Smith was a first-team All-Pro and a Pro Bowl selection as an outside linebacker with the 49ers in 2012.
+He also played defensive end for the Oakland Raiders and Dallas Cowboys.

-Early years
+Early life

 Smith was born in Greenwood, Mississippi.
 He attended Raytown High School in Raytown, Missouri, where he played for the Raytown Bluejays high school football team.
-As a senior, he recorded 60 tackles, 21 tackles for loss, 12 sacks, while adding seven forced fumbles, one blocked punt, and a safety on defense, while on offense, he caught 34 passes for 570 yards and four touchdowns as a tight end.
+As a senior, Smith recorded 60 tackles, 21 tackles for loss, 12 sacks, while adding seven forced fumbles, one blocked punt, and a safety on defense, while on offense, he caught 34 passes for 570 yards and four touchdowns as a tight end.

 Considered only a three-star recruit by the Rivals.com recruiting network, Smith was considered the No. 5 overall prospect (any position) in the state of Missouri as well as the No. 27 strongside defensive end in the nation.
-Smith chose Mizzou over Nebraska, Kansas, and Kansas State, among others.
+He chose Mizzou over Nebraska, Kansas, and Kansas State, among others.

 College career

 Smith played for the Missouri Tigers football team under head coach Gary Pinkel while attending the University of Missouri from 2008 to 2010.
-After being redshirted as a freshman in 2008, he started 11 of 13 games at defensive end in 2009.
+After being redshirted as a freshman in 2008, Smith started 11 of 13 games at defensive end in 2009.
 He finished the season with 60 tackles and 11 sacks.
-He was named the Big 12 Defensive Freshman of the Year and a first-team freshman All-American.
+Smith was named the Big 12 Defensive Freshman of the Year and a first-team Freshman All-American.
 As a sophomore in 2010, he played in nine games, recording 48 tackles and six sacks.

-After the season, Smith announced that he would forgo his final two years of eligibility and enter the 2011 NFL Draft.
+After the season, Smith announced that he would forgo his final two years of eligibility and enter the 2011 NFL draft.